chetnashah/webconcepts/ios-work/SwiftBasics.md

         return "A \(sides)-sided dice"
     }
 }

+//if a type already confirms to all requirements
+// of a protocol, but has not stated that it adopts the protocol
+// you can make it adopt protocol with empty extension struct Hamster {
+    var name: String
+    var textDesc: String {
+        return "A hamster named \(name)"
+    }
+}
+extension Hamster: TextRepresentable {} // Hamster already confirms
 ```
 `Note`: extensions can add compute properties but cannot add stored properties or add property observers to existing properties.